 |Thermal image of the lava flow.
 (Not our photo).|

 As of this point with $1000’s paid in deposits and airline tickets, the owners of the two houses aren’t prepared to return our deposits until more is known over the next few weeks.
-Lava flow is difficult to predict.
+The lava flow is difficult to predict.

 Last night an announcement was made on the local news that an emergency access road is in the works and will be completed in 45 to 60 days.
 This fact provided us with considerable relief.
 But, until we know the final course as the lava flows to the sea, we will stay on alert, prepared to make alternate plans as quickly as possible.